davidmalawey/openLab/methods.md

 **Additive Manufacturing** or AM for short.
 These slides come from my presentation to an international gathering in Saint Etienne, France in 2019.
 The university (ENISE) hosted a 3D printing "summer school" with several speakers and I presented on practical applications for additive manufacturing.
 The knowledge up to this point came from about 4 years in FDM printing and 2 years in Metal printing.
 My role at Texas A&M included support for undergraduate projects in functional mechatronics devices, and graduate researchers projects in metal sintering, ablating, and melting.

+**Metal Additive** is much more complex than it appears.
+When it comes to building with powdered metal, I've documented the top failure modes which designers need to know about.
+See video below.
+<iframe width="900" src="https://www.youtube.com/embed/bq_6DYyZPBQ" title="Failure Causes in Metal Additive Manufacturing" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ![preview for metal AM slides](img/img_previewSlides1.jpg)

 [Slides - AM Practical Applications, 2019](https://github.com/davidmalawey/openLab/blob/c622927094335e10a5a4ff06f1d90047ed1be2ec/docs/2019_AdditiveManufacturingSlides.pdf)